Updated January 15, 2020

-Getting hold of a mini elliptical is a great idea, but you need to make sure you buy the right one, and before we get into the reviews I cannot stress enough the main feature you must look out for when buying an under-desk elliptical is the pedal rotation height.
+Getting hold of a mini elliptical is a great idea, but you need to make sure you buy the right one.
+Before we get into the reviews, I cannot stress enough the main feature you must look out for when purchasing an under-desk elliptical is the pedal rotation height.

-Pedal/footplate rotation height will determine whether or not you can use this thing under a desk.
+Pedal/footplate rotation height will determine whether or not you can use the elliptical under a desk.
 So many people take one of these to work only to realize the machine is almost impossible to use because their knees bang against the underside of the desk when exercising.

-Pedal rotation height is not so important if you’re going to be using the mini elliptical at home, but if you’re purchasing this machine solely for work use then I recommend the lowest pedal height possible, especially if you’re quite tall.
+Pedal rotation height is not so important if you’re going to be using the mini elliptical at home.
+Still, if you’re purchasing this machine solely for work use, then I recommend the lowest pedal height possible, especially if you’re quite tall.

 Tip-Pedal rotation height will not be such an issue if you can get hold of an adjustable desk.

 After many hours of research, we have managed to narrow it down to the top 3 under desk mini ellipticals available in 2020.
 All the ellipticals in this review are low profile in design.

 First, a quick look at the comparison table.

 If you have time, you can scroll on past the reviews where we have some handy buying tips for you to read.

 Top 3 Under Desk Elliptical Machines

 It may not have the lowest footplate hight of the 3, but what the Cubii does have is the lowest clearance height for your knees.